Financial Aid for Study Abroad

 Ferris offers a wide variety of scholarship opportunities to its students.To access the full list of opportunities and to submit your application, use either of the two links below as appropriate.

-Students: If you are an admitted student (you have a MyFSU user name and password) please follow these instructions to submit your applications: Log in to MyFSU > Student tab > Financial Aid quick link > select MyScholarships" in the Scholarship portlet.
+Students: If you are an admitted student (you have a Ferris360 user name and password) please follow these instructions to submit your applications: Log into Ferris360 and search for "MyScholarships," then click on the search result of the same name.

 Other State and Organization Financial Aid Links